xRR-debug/cs2-WeaponPaints/README.md

 - **`!ws`** to show website
 - **`!knife`** to show menu with knives
 - **`!skins`** to show menu with skins
-- Translations support, submit a PR if you want to share your translation

 ## ⚙️ Requirements
 **Ensure all the following dependencies are installed before proceeding**